Elisabeth Gräfin von Waldburg zu Wolfegg und Waldsee1

 F, #111638, b.
 3 August 1933

-Leontine Letitia Gräfin von Cassis-Faraone was born on 3 August 1933.1 She is the daughter of Leo Graf von Cassis-Faraone and Flora Fentener van Vlissingen.2 They were remarried in a religious ceremony on 2 May 1962 at Vienna, Austria.2,3 She married Albrecht Prinz von Hohenberg, son of Maximilian Karl Herzog von Hohenberg and Elisabeth Gräfin von Waldburg zu Wolfegg und Waldsee, on 11 April 1962 at Vienna, Austria, in a civil marriage.2
+Leontine Letitia Gräfin von Cassis-Faraone was born on 3 August 1933.1 She is the daughter of Leo August Johannes Friedrich Wilhelm Graf von Cassis-Faraone and Wilhelmina Florentine Fentener von Vlissingen.2 They were also married in a religious ceremony on 2 May 1962 at Vienna, AustriaG.2,3 She married Albrecht Prinz von Hohenberg, son of Maximilian Karl Herzog von Hohenberg and Elisabeth Gräfin von Waldburg zu Wolfegg und Waldsee, on 11 April 1962 at Vienna, AustriaG, in a civil marriage.2

 Citations